ChristineJKim/code-review-checklist/code-review-checklist.md

 - [ ] Are the error message informative?
 - [ ] In cases of user-error, does the user get adequate information about what he or she did wrong?
-- [ ] Does the program produce a reasonable amount of logging for its function?

 ### Design